 More than ever, global population growth and rising consumption levels are stretching the world’s resources.
 For materials derived from animals, our planet’s capacity is being stretched to the limit.

 - Each year, nearly 300 million tons of meat is consumed worldwide.
 By 2050, this amount is expected to exceed 500 million tons.

-- The average American alone eats over 270 pounds of meat per year (equivalent to more than 1000 burgers).
+- The average American alone eats over 270 pounds of meat per year

 - Meat is one of the most environmentally taxing resources – animal farming takes up one third of all available (ice-free) land on the planet.
 It is the leading contributor to climate change via greenhouse gas emissions.

 - Industrial farming has also concentrated livestock to such an extent that it has significant consequences for food security (i.e. preventing disease outbreaks), the environment and animal welfare.

 Source: J.L.
 Capper, Journal of Animal Science, December, 2011.

 Credit: Producers: Eliza Barclay, Jessica Stoller-Conrad; Designer: Kevin Uhrmacher/NPR